Plant & Animal Species Guide

 Buttonbush

-Buttonbush plants reach heights of about 6-12 feet tall.
+Buttonbush plants reach heights of about six to 12 feet tall.
 This shrub has a curvy trunk and branches.
 The name “buttonbush” comes from the plants’ flowers, that are spherical in shape and resemble buttons.
 More info: National Audubon Society

 Rushes